Sudo-Spectral/Arc-Raider-Trader/README.md

    - Updates the stored item list, re-runs fuzzy matching, and posts a correction note in the thread.
 3. Buyer completes the trade and runs `/rate` inside the thread (or anywhere with the `trade_id`).
 4. Anyone can run `/seller @User` to inspect the positive/negative tally.

+### Escort missions

+1. `/escort client:@Traveler route:"From Union HQ to Highroad" payment:"2x BP" notes:"Expect ARC resistance"`
+   - Bot creates `escort-escort-to-client` thread, invites both members, and logs mission details.
+2. Once the escort is done, either participant presses **Mark escort complete** inside the thread (or runs `/escort` again with completion subcommand in future iterations).
+3. Bot grants +1 rep to both escort and client and posts a confirmation inside the thread.

 ## Data storage